-Corrective maintenance (also called reactive maintenance) is the most common maintenance strategy because it is the simplest to apply.
-It is still widely used today, either as an organization’s main maintenance strategy or as a complementary tool to preventive maintenance.
+Corrective maintenance (also called reactive maintenance) is the most common maintenance strategy because it is the simplest to apply and it is still widely used today for non-critical installations and infrastructure in real estate.
+It can be either as an organization’s main maintenance strategy or as a complementary tool to preventive maintenance.

-In any case, companies that want to improve the productivity of their equipment have every interest in turning to CMMS software to manage their corrective maintenance.
+In any case, companies that want to improve the productivity of their real estate installations and equipment have every interest in turning to CMMS software to manage their corrective maintenance.
 The benefits of this approach will be all the more remarkable if they choose a new-generation mobile solution.

 Corrective maintenance interventions

-In practice, corrective maintenance interventions take the form of:
+In practice, corrective maintenance interventions in real estate take the form of:

 - Troubleshooting actions on building installations, which aim to quickly – but temporarily – restore a faulty piece of equipment to working order;